Xeretis/ShellTimer/README.md

     scramble    Generate scrambles for a specific cube size solves      Manage solve records
-    stats       Show statistics for a specific cube size
+    stats       Show statistics for a specific cube size duel        Duel an other ShellTimer user in real-time config      Configure ShellTimer with application wide settings
 ```

 ```